 “Imagination plumbs the well of experience, memory and dreams.
 This deep place is also where design is sharpened and style is honed.
 Without imagination, work becomes dependent on reality and lacks the magic of the artist’s personality.
 Unfortunately, many do not trust their wells to be deep, and by so doing, stay shallow. “

 ~ Paul Klee

-I, too seek to inspire in others with my art, the knowledge of a deep, wide range of emotion speaking to our shared human experience.
-I see myself as a conduit between the viewer and that which cannot be expressed in words, but which certainly can be felt.
-I see this as key to appreciating abstract art.
-Instead of trying to figure out what it means intellectually, I simply stand before it, absorb it, let it wash over me.
+I, too seek to inspire in others the knowledge of a deep, wide range of emotion speaking to our shared human experience.
+I see art as a conduit between the viewer and that which cannot be expressed in words, but which certainly can be felt.
+I see this as the key to appreciating abstract art.
+Instead of trying to figure out what it means intellectually, simply stand before it, absorb it, let it wash over you.
 No wonder in this urban rat race we have difficulty feeling anything at all.
-Yet spending time in the presence of good original art can help in soothing of the soul.
+Yet, spending time in the presence of good original art can help in soothing the soul.

-I see myself as a colourist in exploring themes of importance to my life.
+I consider myself a colourist. exploring themes of importance to my life.
 Flowers are one, especially tulips, which I see as messengers from another realm, their symbolic imagery a visual vocabulary for the expression of meaning beyond ourselves.
-My vision seeks to inspire others to reflect on the origins of beauty.
+My vision is to inspire others to reflect on the origins of beauty.
 This deep place is also where design is sharpened and style is honed.
 Without imagination, work becomes dependent on reality and lacks the magic of the artist’s personality.

 When you beautify your own life, you beautify the lives of those around you.